Dysfunk/Dysfunk/README.md

-I breath water and drink air
+I breath water and drink air.

+Also I fucking suck at breathing water and I don't know why